Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 This particular market is also popular with alternative sub-cultures such as punks, goths and cybergoths, which can be seen most notably in the well-known shop Cyberdog, which sells unique cyber-style neon PVC and rubber clothing.

-UPDATE JULY 2020: Camden’s Buck Street Market has undergone a huge renovation project and is now a colourful 3-story building made up of recycled shipping containers and is the UK’s first dedicated market for the conscious consumer, with 26 sustainable food brands and 50 ethical fashion traders.
+Buck Street Market is located inside a colourful 3-story building made up of recycled shipping containers.
+It is the UK’s first dedicated market for the conscious consumer, with 26 sustainable food brands and 50 ethical fashion traders.

 Camden Market is open from 10:00am to 6:00pm every day of the year other than Christmas day.